 What else is Aldwyck doing?

-This year we’ll be awarding employees a corporate performance bonus based on Aldwyck’s success and adding to this next year with an individual performance award which will be paid in 2019 to our most successful employees.
-If Aldwyck does well then our employees do well too, and are recognised and rewarded for their contribution.
+This year we have awarded employees a corporate performance bonus based on Aldwyck’s success and we have also introduced an individual performance award which will be paid in 2019 to our most successful employees.
+If Aldwyck does well, our employees do well too, and are recognised and rewarded for their contribution.

 Other Gender Pay Detail

-Aldwyck is required to publish our gender pay gap differences by the mean amount, the median amount, and the quartiles.
+Aldwyck is required to publish our Gender Pay Gap differences by the mean amount, the median amount, and the quartiles.
 This gives a good indication of how men and women are paid throughout the Group.
 We’re working hard to improve the gender balance at all levels in our organisation, and we’ve already made improvements, but we know there is more to do.

 |Top 25% of the organisation||58% Men | 42% Women||57% Men | 43% Women|

 |Next 25% of the organisation||47% Men | 53% Women||51% Men | 49% Women|

 |Next 25% of the organisation||32% Men | 68% Women||45% Men | 55% Women|